You'll be invited to breast screening (mammogram) if you're eligible.

 - you've not been invited for breast screening by the time you are 53 and think you should have been

-- it's been more than 3 years since your last appointment and you think you’re overdue
+- it's been more than 3 years since your last had breast screening and you think you’re overdue

-Things to help screening staff plan your appointment
+Things that can help screening staff plan your appointment

 To make sure your appointment works for you, it may need to be adjusted.
 This could include having a longer appointment or going to a different location.